Skip to content

 SSL Certificate Problems

-• Verify certificate paths in configuration
+• Verify certificate paths in application configuration

 • Check certificate validity dates

-• Ensure proper certificate chain
+• Ensure the full certificate chain is present and trusted

 Environment Health

-1. Run kubectl get pods -A to confirm control-plane and application pods are healthy.
+1. Run kubectl get pods -A to confirm control-plane and application pods are healthy

-2. Check cluster events: kubectl get events -A --sort-by=.lastTimestamp | tail.
+2. Review recent cluster events: kubectl get events -A --sort-by=.lastTimestamp | tail

 If pods are crash-looping:

-• Describe the pod for error output: kubectl describe pod <name> -n <namespace>.
+• Describe the pod for error output: kubectl describe pod <name> -n <namespace>

-• Inspect container logs: kubectl logs <name> -n <namespace> --tail=200.
+• Inspect container logs: kubectl logs <name> -n <namespace> --tail=200

-• Compare with the last known good deployment manifest.
+• Compare with the last known good deployment manifest

 Identity or Login Failures

-• Verify Keycloak/IdP availability and certificate validity.
+• Verify Keycloak or identity provider availability and certificate validity

 Application Availability